-Non-compliance with regulations applicable to life science products may also give rise to disputes between competitors.
+Non-compliance with regulations applicable to life sciences products may also give rise to disputes between competitors.

-Breach of regulations and laws regulating a given concurrent activity is considered unfair under Law no. 3/1991 of Unfair Competition, as is to prevail in a given market with a competitive advantage that is acquired as a consequence of breach of law.
+Breach of regulations and laws regulating a given concurrent activity is considered unfair under Law no. 3/1991 of Unfair Competition, as is to prevail in each market with a competitive advantage that is acquired because of breach of law.